OpenVoiceOS/ovos-technical-manual/docs/bus_service.md

 - intent service will `.reply` to the original utterance message
 - all skill/intent service messages are `.forward` (from previous intent service `.reply`)
-- skills sending their own messages might not respect this **warning**
+- **WARNING** skills sending their own messages might not respect this